5 reasons why discomfort is your friend

 4. Discomfort can force change

 Discomfort can be a message that says, I’m feeling a bit strange, uncomfortable.
 This discomfort is continuing.
 What’s going on?
 Discomfort can push you to make the changes you need to.
 If you continue to feel discomfort around a particular issue, it could be because something needs to be said or done.
 This may be worth exploring with a close and trusted loved one or a therapist.

 Because discomfort is part and parcel of being human, it also gives you many opportunities to explore, embrace and accept who you are and what you feel.
 The more aware you are of the particular nature of your discomfort and where it comes from, the more opportunities you have to overcome the barriers holding you back from being the best that you can be.

 If you’ve been holding back from embracing new opportunities or making changes you know you need to, perhaps take some time to reflect, make a few notes, have a chat with a trusted person and explore this more deeply.
 It’s not always easy.
 But you can do it.

 Lead Your Own Change.

-MORE INSPIRATION Spiritual retreats cause changes in the brain New study shows there are changes in the dopamine and serotonin systems in the brains of retreat participants.
+MORE INSPIRATION Can spiritual retreats cause changes in the brain?
+New study shows there are changes in the dopamine and serotonin systems in the brains of retreat participants.
 How climate change is impacting global water cycle A new study reveals that the rate of change of our planet’s water cycle is slower than previously thought.
 Acceptance: my path to inspiration, connection and change Do you accept yourself as you are right now?
 Acceptance can be incredibly powerful when you're facing challenges in life.